-- Engage in policy advocacy including research and writing, writing reports related to policy advocacy, writing advocacy letters to legislative bodies, and meeting with elected officials.
-Policy issues that the attorney may work on include anti-displacement policies, and tenant protections including rent stabilization, and just cause eviction protections;
+- Engage in policy advocacy including research, writing reports related to policy advocacy, writing advocacy letters to legislative bodies, and meeting with elected officials.
+Policy issues that the attorney may work on include anti-displacement policies, and tenant protections including rent stabilization, and just cause eviction protections.

-- Assist and lead fair housing and impact litigation including, but not limited to, research and writing, motion writing, written discovery and depositions;
+- Assist and lead fair housing and impact litigation, including motion writing, written discovery and depositions

-- Investigate potential systemic issues including research, writing, public records reviews, and in-person surveying;
+- Investigate potential systemic issues including public records reviews and in-person surveying

-- Participate in education and outreach to community about legal issues confronted by low-income tenants;
+- Participate in outreach and educate community about legal issues confronted by low-income tenants

 Who You Are

-- California Bar Membership, or otherwise eligible to practice law in California (individuals awaiting California Bar Exam results are eligible to apply);
+- A California Bar Membership, or are otherwise eligible to practice law in California (individuals awaiting California Bar Exam results are eligible to apply)

-- Ability to analyze, write and present ideas and legal concepts clearly and concisely;
+- An ability to analyze, write and present ideas and legal concepts clearly and concisely

-- Ability to work independently and effectively work as a part of a team, both internal and external to the Law Foundation;
+- The ability to work independently and effectively work as a part of a team, both internal and external to the Law Foundation

 What We Offer